tigergraph/ecosys/etl/tg-jdbc-driver/README.md

 # TigerGraph JDBC Driver

-The TigerGraph JDBC Driver is a Type 4 driver, converting JDBC calls directly into TigerGraph database commands.
-This driver supports TigerGraph builtin queries, loading jobs, compiled queries (i.e., queries must be compiled and installed before being invoked via the JDBC driver) and interpreted queries (i.e., ad hoc queries, without needing to compile and install the queries beforehand).
-The driver will then talk to TigerGraph's REST++ server to run queries and get their results.
+The TigerGraph JDBC Driver is a [Type 4 Driver](https://en.wikipedia.org/wiki/JDBC_driver), converting JDBC calls directly into TigerGraph HTTP REST calls.
+This JDBC driver supports to ingest data into TigerGraph and read query result from TigerGraph.
+The JDBC driver supports the access to TigerGraph's builtin queries, loading jobs, compiled queries (i.e., queries must be compiled and installed before being invoked via the JDBC driver) and interpreted queries (i.e., ad hoc queries, without needing to compile and install the queries beforehand).
+Via TigerGraph JDBC Driver, an instantiation of Spark Connector is also provided, allowing spark programs to write data into TigerGraph, and read query results from TigerGraph.

 ## Versions compatibility